 Ashley Feist, Solid Organ Transplantation

-Thank you for your interest in the University of California (UC), San Diego Health PGY2 Transitions of Care (TOC) specialty residency program.
+Thank you for your interest in the University of California (UC), San Diego Health PGY2 Solid Organ Transplantation specialty residency.
 All of the residency programs at UC San Diego Health are ASHP-accredited and fully committed to providing residents with a supportive learning environment and opportunities for professional growth in evidence-based patient care, teaching and research while also encouraging the resident’s sense of clinical responsibility and scholarly curiosity.
-Residents accepted into the UC San Diego Health PGY2 TOC residency program will have the benefit of participating within established clinical services in both an inpatient and outpatient setting as well as developing and establishing new and unique TOC programs throughout the health system.
-This flexible program offers a wide variety of established electives as well as opportunities to implement new or update existing clinical rotations with an emphasis in TOC.
+Residents accepted into the UC San Diego Health PGY2 Solid Organ Transplantation specialty residency program will have the benefit of participating within established clinical services in both an inpatient and outpatient setting as well as developing and establishing new and unique solid organ transplantation programs throughout the health system.
+This flexible program offers a wide variety of established electives as well as opportunities to implement new or update existing clinical rotations with an emphasis in solid organ transplantation.
 As expected at an academic medical center, residents will also have many teaching opportunities both within a didactic setting at the UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences and as a preceptor to other pharmacy residents and pharmacy students while on clinical rotations.
-Graduating residents will be described as advanced practitioners who are equipped to be fully integrated members of the interdisciplinary team while providing TOC services in both the inpatient and ambulatory care setting.
+Graduating residents will be described as advanced practitioners who are equipped to be fully integrated members of the interdisciplinary team while providing solid organ transplantation services in both the inpatient and ambulatory care setting.

 Residency Positions Available Per Year

 1-2 residents are accepted each year

 August 1st (matched residents must be licensed pharmacists in the State of California before starting the residency year and no later than October 1st).